ebeohp/DDT2/readme.md

 # How to Play
 Happy Tree Corp has been deforesting and it is up to Duckie to help save these trees!
--Dodge their patrol robots! (use up, down, left, and right arrow keys) -Collect stars!
+- Dodge their patrol robots! (use up, down, left, and right arrow keys)
+- Collect stars!
--Open chests! (stand near chest + hit spacebar)
+- Open chests! (stand near chest + hit spacebar)
--Learn about trees! (use mouse pointer to close popup) -Revive the trees! (stand near tree stump + hit spacebar) -Get to the end of the map where the blue flag is to complete level!
+- Learn about trees! (use mouse pointer to close popup)
+- Revive the trees! (stand near tree stump + hit spacebar)
+- Get to the end of the map where the blue flag is to complete level!

 Happy playing!

 # Credits